epinter/linux-pam-pinauth/README.md

 # PAM configuration for PIN authentication in GDM3 and SUDO

+Use a PIN or a short password for sudo and gnome-shell lock screen (gdm3) while you still use your normal password for login.
 This project uses files from Debian, but the changes can be adapted to work with other distributions.

+***Use at your own risk.***

 ### Requirements